fragnova/fragnova-contracts/readme.md

 The following raw transactions can be used by anyone to deploy Hasten contracts to any chain.

 The resulting contracts will have always the same address no matter on which chain they are.
+Making the ecosystem reliably global!

 More details here https://eips.ethereum.org/EIPS/eip-2470